-Thank you for your interest and examination of the reliability of water supplies to Orange County.
+Thank you for your interest and examination of the reliability of water supplies to the Orange County area.
 We are grateful for your interest and believe it will add to the voices trying to raise awareness of our current water supply problems.
-We do not disagree that the state and Southern California have a water supply problem at this time.
-However, you will find that we are not in full accord with some of the findings and the recommendations.
+Yorba Linda Water District ("YLWD") agrees that the state and Southern California has a water supply problem at this time.
+It is our intent to clarify a number of the findings and the recommendations.

-Our disagreement arises from the specifics of the findings and/or recommendations.
-For example, we concur that the cutbacks on the State Water Project supplies beginning in 2007 have occurred due to issuance of an Endangered Species Act required biological opinion on the impacts of Delta export pumping on the Delta smelt.
+For example, we concur that the cutbacks on the state Water Project supplies beginning in 2007 has occurred due to the issuance of the biological opinion related to the Endangered Species Act and the impacts of the Delta pumping on the Smelt fish.
 Prior to that time, our water supplies were much more reliable.
+This serves as an example that the water supply problem is primarily driven by external factors and therefore not necessarily within our span of control or the Metropolitan Water District of Orange County ("MWDOC").